-I first met my friend Eric Eichinger in 2000 when we were both serving in China.
-Every Sunday, expats like us met in Connie Mom’s home for prayer, worship, and Bible study.
-Lunch and lots of laughter were always thrown in too.
+I first met my friend Eric Eichinger in 2000.
+At that time, we were both serving in China.
+Every Sunday, expats like us met at Connie Mom’s for prayer, worship, and Bible study.
+We also enjoyed lunch and lots of laughter together.

 Even then, he was a huge fan of the gold-medalist who shared his love for China, running, and, above all, the Lord.
-But Eichinger’s admiration grew when he traveled to Weihsien where Liddell had lived and died.
+But Eric’s admiration grew when he traveled to Weihsien where Liddell lived and died.

 “Somewhere on my return home from that pilgrimage, I knew I had to tell the story in a way that had not yet been done” (p. xiii).